 Furthermore, these establishments are usually run by charitable organizations, supporting nonprofits like AIDS research and battered women or low-income households with the money you spend.
 Shopping at thrift stores mean you are contributing to maintain important services while keeping these retail platforms in business.
 You get what you want and can feel good about helping others at the same time.

-So whether you are a collector, new homeowner, unique costume lover, sociology nut looking to peek into the past or just a bargain hunter looking for some new stuff, the thrift store can be a great shopping destination.
+So whether you are a collector, new homeowner, unique costume lover, sociology nut looking to peek into the past or just a bargain hunter looking for some new stuff, thrift-store shopping can be a great option.

 - A Simple Checklist to Get Out of Debt